ooddle

 Name It to Tame It

 Out loud or in your head, label what you feel.
 "I am overwhelmed."
 "I am touched-out."
 "I am running on three hours of sleep."
 Naming the emotion reduces its intensity by activating the language centers of your brain, which inhibits the amygdala.
+This is one of the most replicated findings in affective neuroscience, and it works in real time.

 • Micro-resets between transitions.
 Three deep breaths between school drop-off and your first work task.
 The transition itself is the stressor.